 What is monetary unit sampling?

-Monetary unit sampling treats each individual monetary unit (e.g., each euro or dollar) in the population as a separate sampling unit.
+MUS treats each individual monetary unit (each euro or dollar) in the population as a separate sampling unit.
 The auditor calculates a sampling interval by dividing the population's recorded value by the sample size, then selects every nth monetary unit using systematic selection with a random start.
-The physical item (invoice, journal entry, balance) that contains the selected monetary unit becomes the item tested.
+The physical item (invoice, journal entry, or balance) that contains the selected monetary unit becomes the item tested.
+A line item worth ten times as much contains ten times as many sampling units and therefore has ten times the probability of selection.
+This built-in weighting eliminates the need for separate stratification.

 Key Points

-• Automatically selects more from high-value items.
-Each monetary unit has equal selection probability, so larger items have proportionally greater coverage without separate stratification.
+- Each monetary unit has equal selection probability, so larger items receive proportionally greater coverage without separate stratification.

-• Compare projected misstatement against both tolerable and expected misstatement.
-ISA 530.A22 requires two comparisons — one against tolerable misstatement and one to assess whether the nature and cause of errors suggests systematic issues.
+- ISA 530 .A22 requires two comparisons: projected misstatement against tolerable misstatement, and an assessment of whether the nature and cause of errors suggests systematic issues.

-• Zero errors does not mean zero risk.
-A clean sample reduces the upper error limit but does not eliminate sampling risk.
+- A clean sample reduces the upper error limit but doesn't eliminate sampling risk.
 The confidence level defines the residual probability that errors exist but were not selected.

 Why it matters in practice

-The most common practical error is teams performing only one comparison — checking projected misstatement against tolerable misstatement — while omitting the second comparison to expected misstatement.
-ISA 530.A22 requires the auditor to also consider whether the nature and cause of identified misstatements suggest the actual misstatement in the population may exceed expected misstatement, which would indicate the sample design assumptions were wrong.
+In our experience, the most common practical error is teams performing only one comparison (projected misstatement against tolerable misstatement) while omitting the second comparison to expected misstatement.
+ISA 530 .A22 requires the auditor to also consider whether the nature and cause of identified misstatements suggest the actual misstatement in the population may exceed expected misstatement.
+If it does, the sample design assumptions were wrong and the conclusion can't stand.

 A second recurring issue is applying MUS to completeness testing.
-Because MUS selects proportional to recorded value, items that are missing from the ledger or recorded at zero have no chance of selection.
-Teams testing the completeness assertion (e.g., unrecorded liabilities, revenue cut-off understatements) should use variables sampling or a non-statistical approach that gives every physical item — not every monetary unit — an equal chance of selection.
+MUS selects proportional to recorded value, so items missing from the ledger or recorded at zero have no chance of selection.
+If you're testing the completeness assertion (unrecorded liabilities, revenue cut-off understatements), use variables sampling or a non-statistical approach that gives every physical item, not every monetary unit, an equal chance of selection.
+Remember: PIOOMA (put it on one more audit).
+If the sampling method can't detect the misstatement type you're worried about, pick a different method.

 Key standard references

-• ISA 530.A10–A15: Application guidance on statistical and non-statistical approaches, including MUS as a probability-proportional-to-size method.
+- ISA 530 .A10–A15 provides application guidance on statistical and non-statistical approaches, including MUS as a probability-proportional-to-size (PPS) method.

-• ISA 530.A22: Requirement to evaluate the nature and cause of misstatements and compare results against both tolerable and expected misstatement.
+- ISA 530 .A22 requires the auditor to evaluate the nature and cause of misstatements and compare results against both tolerable and expected misstatement.

 Related terms